osmianski/osmsync/readme.md

-# `osm-sftp-sync`

-This software seamlessly syncs directories on your local computer and on remote servers via SFTP.
+This project syncs entire local directory to remote server and vice versa or watches and uploads local changes and deletions on the fly.

 ## Installation